-To study the effects of both the nuclear symmetry energy $S_v$ and its slope parameter $L$, we employ the compressible LDM, which allows for the description of neutron skins that are necessary for a more accurate investigation of neutron-rich nuclei.
-In the compressible LDM, one takes the following functional form for the total binding energy:
+Compared to the incompressible liquid drop model (LDM), the compressible LDM accounts for variations in the central density of nuclei.
+As shown in Hartree-Fock and Hartree-Fock-Bogoliubov calculations \cite{Bennaceur05}, lighter nuclei tend to exhibit higher central densities than heavier ones.
+Moreover, the incompressible LDM does not accommodate changes in nuclear matter properties, as its parameters are fixed to minimize the root-mean-square deviation in the binding energies of finite nuclei.
+That is, the bulk matter properties--such as the binding energy per nucleon, symmetry energy, and saturation density--can be deduced only from the incompressible model parameters, as shown in Eq.~\eqref{eq:incompldm}, and there are no variations in these parameters.
+Thus, to study the effects of both the nuclear symmetry energy $S_v$ and its slope parameter $L$, it is useful to employ the compressible LDM, which allows for the description of neutron skins that are necessary for a more accurate investigation of neutron-rich nuclei.
+In the compressible LDM, one takes the following functional form for the total binding energy\,\cite{Steiner2005325} :